Tori Linder ’14 followed her passion for the environment from her home in Florida all the way to Africa—and back again.

 For Linder, the next step in her journey came in the form of a lecture by conservationist Carlton Ward Jr., an eighth-generation Florida rancher and National Geographic photographer who’d spent years working in Africa.
 Linder left the talk inspired and even chatted with Ward after the presentation, but she never imagined the zigzags in her own path that would eventually lead her back to this moment.

 Later that spring, her senior year at Rollins, Linder finally found herself in sub-Saharan Africa working on a development project as a social enterprise fellow for ThinkImpact.
-The three months she spent in Rwanda would provide the foundation for her postgraduate career, which included a stint as an impact investment associate at the firm Madeira, a position working with the Africa Resource Centre through the Gates Foundation, and serving as a manager of Conservation International’s Africa field program.
+The three months she spent in Rwanda would provide the foundation for her postgraduate career, which included working with impact investment firms, nonprofits, and social enterprises across Africa.

 Through colleagues, she wound up meeting Ward again and picked up right where she’d left off at Rollins.
 “It was like sitting down with a long-lost brother,” she says.
 “You don’t have too many of those moments in life.”
 Ward told her about his work protecting the Florida Wildlife Corridor and recruited her to help lead the Path of the Panther project.
 Today, Linder is a passionate advocate for the landscape that’s defined her since childhood.